 Upstairs are 13 unique bedrooms, rivalling the eccentric fabulousness of the ground floor.
 One four-poster bed is clad in Union Jack bunting; another has its headboard reclaimed from an old fairground ride.
 There are comforts galore - old radios revamped into iPod docks, Ren toiletries, hot water bottles - and best of all, ready-mixed cocktails await in your minibar.
 Call downstairs for ice and a shaker then laze in bed all day drinking Martinis.
 Who could tire of this?

-- Mixologist Tony Conigliaro's unusual cocktails - he distills his own nettle and dandelion cordials from leaves gathered from the canalside
+- Mixologist Tony Conigliaro's unusual cocktails, with home-distilled nettle and dandelion cordials

-- The décor: we loved the newspaper-lined hallways, antique carriage clocks and the stuffed cockatoo on the marble mantlepiece
+- We loved the décor: newspaper-lined hallways, antique carriage clocks and countless curios

-- The feeling of fun - Tony's Flintlock cocktail contains gunpowder tea tincture, so is delivered to your table with a bang and a bright flash of light!
-Have a couple then head to the games room for table tennis and a Wii
+- The feeling of fun: Tony's Flintlock cocktail contains gunpowder tea tincture, so is delivered to your table with a bang and a bright flash of light!
+Have a couple then head to the games room for table tennis

-- The location - tucked away in a quiet cobbled courtyard, but right in the heart of things.
-Clerkenwell has loads of character, you can walk to Brick Lane and Spitalfields, or jump on the Tube and zip all over London
+- The location: tucked away in a quiet cobbled courtyard, but right in the heart of characterful Clerkenwell.
+You can walk to Brick Lane and Spitalfields, or jump on the Tube and zip all over London

 - Fairly expensive (though worth it) and rates don't include breakfast